Gerald Pereira: Goan independence movement (1952–1955)

-Post-Liberation of Goa
+Post-annexation of Goa

-Trade unionism
+Trade unionism (1962–1974)

-After the Annexation of Goa on 19 December 1961, Pereira led a strike in the port harbour on 12 January 1962 and founded the first trade union in Goa in Mormugao Port, the Marmagao Port, Dock and Transport Workers' Union, now known as the Mormugao Waterfront Workers' Union, on 20 January 1962.
-More than 4,000 workers of the Port went on strike under Pereira's leadership.
-The strike attracted the attention of the Central Government.
-Pereira then became known as a popular Communist trade union leader.
+After the annexation of Goa on 19 December 1961, Pereira led a strike in the port harbour on 12 January 1962 and founded the first trade union in Goa in Mormugao Port, the Marmagao Port, Dock and Transport Workers' Union, now known as the Mormugao Waterfront Workers' Union, on 20 January 1962.

 In 1964–1965, Pereira led another strike of the Port workers for the formation of the Mormugao Dock Labour Board.
-During this strike, two workers were killed.
 Pereira was then arrested and imprisoned in the Bicholim sub-jail.

-In 1973–1974, Pereira led another historic strike of the Coca-Cola workers in Goa.
-This led to the formation of the Action Committee of Trade Unions and Mass Organisations in Goa, which organised the first All Goa Bandh on 18 February 1974.
-This ultimately led to the defeat of the UGP candidate Wilfred de Souza by the Maharashtrawadi Gomantak Party (MGP) candidate, Menino Jesus Luta Ferrão, in the 1974 by-election of the Benaulim Assembly constituency, followed by the split of the UGP to the United Goans Democratic Party.
+In 1973–1974, Pereira led another strike of the Coca-Cola workers in Goa.
+This led to the formation of the Action Committee of Trade Unions and Mass Organisations in Goa.

 Book on history of Goa

 While Pereira was a student of politics and economics, he was convinced to pursue his masters in history.
-Thus, as part of his masters thesis, he studied the history of Goa.
-He researched at the library at The Asiatic Society of Mumbai and was guided by many, including Damodar Dharmananda Kosambi.
+As part of his masters thesis, he studied the history of Goa.
+He researched at Asiatic Society of Bombay and was guided by many, including polymath Damodar Dharmananda Kosambi.
 He completed his thesis in 1963 and about 10 years later, he self-published it as a book, titled, An Outline of Pre-Portuguese History of Goa.
-The book covers the history of Goa, including the early settlers, Bhoja kings, the Silaharas, the Kadamba dynasty, Vijayanagara Empire, Adil Shahi rule, ending with the Portuguese conquest of Goa.
-Sandesh Prabhudesai describes Pereira as "an expert in history and political science", going on to quote Pereira about the myth of Parshurama bringing the Gaud Saraswat Brahmins to Goa.
+It covered the history of Goa, including the early settlers, Bhoja kings, the Silaharas, the Kadamba dynasty, Vijayanagara Empire, Adil Shahi rule, ending with the Portuguese conquest of Goa.
+Sandesh Prabhudesai describes Pereira as "an expert in history and political science".